sleepz103/Lern-Periode-4/README.md

 There, I'll be uploading Folder with EXE and other useful files

 ## How to use ❓
-Download ZIP, extract it, and start EXE file
+Download latest ZIP release, extract it, and start EXE file

 ## Liability ⚖️